electro-framework/framework/README.md

 Like any other template engine, Matisse generates an HTML document by combining a source (template) document with data from your domain model.

-Unlike most other PHP template engines that simply process text (which may happen to be HTML markup) with embedded commands written on some DSL, Matisse works with components, which are **parametrised, composable and reusable units of rendering logic and markup** that are written in XML syntax and embedded in text content (which may be plain text, HTML, XML, JSON, etc).
+Unlike most other PHP template engines that simply process text (which may happen to be HTML markup) with embedded commands written on some DSL, Matisse works with components, which are **parametrised, composable and reusable units of rendering logic and markup** that are written in XML syntax and embedded in text content (which usually is HTML, but may also be plain text, XML, JSON, etc).

 ### Templating

-Templates are (usually) HTML text files where, besides static content written as common HTML tags (**always lower cased**), special tags (**beginning with a capital letter**) specify dynamic components.
+Templates are text files where, besides static content written as common HTML tags (**always lower cased**), special tags (**camel-cased and always beginning with a capital letter**) specify dynamic components.

 Example of a Matisse template: